 For Normal Results

 GPs are encouraged to follow up via face-to-face or tele-consult to close the screening episode, including advising patient on their next screening cycle.
-If SCS FIT kits are used, GPs are encouraged to follow up with the patient if the patient had informed GP of the screening.

 For Abnormal Results